UWSEDS-aut17/uwseds-group-movie-badgers/Docs/Data.md

 ## Sources ##
 There are two datasets for this project.
-The first is the basic details regarding movies, including genre, directors, actors,, release year, rating, user average ratings and popularity.
-This data will be coming from an API call to IMDB.
+The first is the basic details of movies, including genre, directors, actors, release year, rating, user average ratings and popularity.
+This data comes from an API call to IMDB.
 The second set of data looks at reviews and profit information regarding a movie.
-The two datasets will be linked through imdb id which is available on both datasets as unique identifier.
+The two datasets will be linked through "imdb id" which is available on both datasets as unique identifier.

 * IMBD API: http://www.imdb.com/interfaces
 * Movie API: https://developers.themoviedb.org/3/movies/get-movie-details